rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ### Blacklist Filtering

-Similar to the previous approach, using a whitelist filter, we can do blacklist filtering, which means that all molecules are selected ***but*** the ones contained in an ID file.
+Similar to the whitelisting example in the previous section, we can use a ID file for blacklist filtering.
+Blacklist filtering means that all molecules that are ***not*** listed in an ID file will be selected.
 In order to perform blacklist filtering, we use the setting `--whitelist False` as shown below:

 ```python